Popular lifehacks

 A mistrial occurs when 1) a jury is unable to reach a verdict and there must be a new trial with a new jury; 2) there is a serious procedural error or misconduct that would result in an unfair trial, and the judge adjourns the case without a decision on the merits and awards a new trial.

-READ ALSO: What is a packer plate?
+READ ALSO: What is the best flavor of pie?

 What is a mistrial with prejudice?